apache/druid/docs/querying/sql-functions.md

 `JSON_PATHS(expr)`

-Returns an array of all paths which refer to literal values in a `COMPLEX<json>` typed `expr`, in JSONPath format.
+Returns an array of all paths which refer to literal values in `expr` in JSONPath format.

 ## JSON_QUERY